 - Service Process Manager Automation Enhancements

 These tools allow your service teams to work faster and create more profitable outcomes, giving you a distinct edge over the competition.
-Asset 360’s new functionality also enables call center agents, contract managers, and field technicians to better serve your customers—a big part of what keeps customers keep coming back.
+Asset 360’s new functionality also enables call center agents, contract managers, and field technicians to better serve your customers—a big part of why customers keep coming back.

 Maintenance Plan Template